nullpointer-io/stablediffusion-webui-docker/README.md

 4. Edit the file **env** and uncomment your favorite GPU configuration.

 Optional also in the **env** file:
-- WEBUI_RELAUNCH: Comment out or set it to false if you want to deactivate it.
-  It is a healing mechanism if the Webui process should exit within Docker for some reason.
+- WEBUI_RELAUNCH: Comment it in if you experience that the Webui gets unresponsive quite often because the process died within the Docker container.
 - ENABLE_TEXTUAL_INVERSION: Currently it will break LDSR so it is not enabled.
 If you need it then comment it in.